 Most of us come from a rural background.
 We come from poor families.
 I remember during my school days, I used to carry some roasted maize.
 I would roast it overnight.
+I had a concept.

 [The Temporary Deputy Speaker (Hon.
-Christopher Omulele)

-left the Chair]
+Christopher Omulele) left the Chair]